michaelsiddall/react-gallery-new/README.md

 Between the server and client, you'll need two terminal tabs!
 Because we're using `nodemon`, both our client side and server side will automatically spin back up when changes are made!

+## Git Branching
+For each `feature` of your application, you will need to make a branch, work on the branch, and then merge it into master with `git merge --no-ff`.
+In the Base Mode section, each of the tasks has an associated branch name.

 ## BASE MODE

+- `feature-get-gallery`
     - Use `axios` to retrieve (`GET`) data from to `/gallery` and store it in `App.js`.
+- `feature-component-gallery-list`
-- Create a new **component** for the `GalleryList`.
+    - Create a new **component** for the `GalleryList` and pass it the gallery data stored in `App` via `props`.
+    - Break apart the list of gallery data
+- `feature-component-gallery-item`
-- Create a new **component** called `GalleryItem.js` and pass it the individual gallery items via `props`.
+    - Create a new **component** called `GalleryItem.js` and pass it the individual gallery item via `props`.
     - Display all of the images on the screen.
+- `feature-image-swap`
     - Swap the image with the description on click.
 Research [conditional rendering](https://reactjs.org/docs/conditional-rendering.html).
+- `feature-like-couter`
     - Display the number likes for each item and include a like button.
     - When the like button is clicked, use `Axios` to update (`PUT`) the like count `/gallery/like/:id`.
     - Update the gallery each time a like button is clicked.

 ### Wireframes